Overview of the Spark Connector¶

 - At the end of the Snowflake session, the connector drops the stage, thereby removing all the temporary data in the stage.

-The internal stage is supported in version 2.2.0 (and later) of the connector.
-For earlier versions, the data exchange is facilitated through an S3 bucket, which must be created and configured as part of the connector installation/configuration.
+The internal stage is supported in version 2.2.0 (and higher) of the connector.
+For lower versions, the data exchange is facilitated through an S3 bucket, which must be created and configured as part of the connector installation/configuration.

 Query pushdown leverages these performance efficiencies by enabling large and complex Spark logical plans (in their entirety or in parts) to be processed in Snowflake, thus using Snowflake to do most of the actual work.